noisebridge/rfid-access-control/software/firmware/README.md

 It only uses a tiny subset of that library: to read the UID (which could probably be simplified, because it is quite a chunk of code).
-But hey, it was already there and I have 8k to waste.
+But hey, it was already there and I have 8kiB to waste (also, I tell the linker to throw out unused stuff as much as possible).

 LCD
 ---